cauchips/poisonous-mushroom-prediction/README.md

 This repository contains a data science project aimed at predicting whether a mushroom is **poisonous** or **edible** based on its physical characteristics.
 The project follows the CRISP-DM methodology (Cross Industry Standard Process for Data Mining) and was primarily developed using Python and Streamlit for deployment.

-The application is deployed at: [Streamlit](https://poisonous-mushroom-prediction.streamlit.app)
+The application is deployed at: [Deployed Streamlit](https://poisonous-mushroom-prediction.streamlit.app)

 ## Project Overview